it0819/ConverterICStoCSV/README.md

 # Work in Progress
-This is a joint project with a limited time frame, so use it at your own risk.
+This is a joint project still under development with a limited time frame, so use it at your own risk.

-# ConverterICStoCSV
+# Discription
 Convert Files from ICS-Format to CSV-Format with a CLI C++ Program for Win / Linux / Unix

+# How to
+Compile the source-code with a c++ compiler for your operating system.

+Put the Programm in the same folder where your ICS-File is and run the program from the CLI with an argument for the filename you want to convert.

+Example: c:\myfolder\ConverterICStoCSV yourfile.ics

+The Programm will then convert the ICS-File to CSV-File.

 ---------------------------------------------------------------------------------------------------------
 # Fuktion Logfile